Toby Muck's Sidewinder Charters

 When: mid-March through April mid-May through July August through mid-September mid-September through October

-Lower Columbia River Spring Chinook Fishing
+Columbia River Spring Chinook Fishing

 Our guiding season generally starts in mid-March when fishable numbers of Spring Chinook Salmon (aka Springers) return from the Pacific Ocean as they make their way upstream to their natal streams.
 As some of these fish will travel 100's of miles and spend months in fresh water without feeding they enter the Columbia strong and filled with rich layers of fat.
 Many salmon connoisseurs consider Spring Chinook to be the top quality Chinook and the Columbia River fish the best of the best.
 Fishing out of Cathlamet, Washington we intercept these fish just after they leave the salt water when they are in their peak condition.

-Lower Columbia River Sturgeon Fishing
+Columbia River Sturgeon Fishing

 In mid-May we move downstream to the Astoria-Megler Bridge area at the mouth of the Columbia.
 There we concentrate on fishing for the abundant sturgeon.
 Sturgeon are also an anadromous fish native to the Columbia system, but have a much longer lifespan than salmon and can grow to enormous sizes.
 If you have not experienced a hot sturgeon bite, then book some dates in mid-May through June and join us for this fantastic fishery - we may hook 25 fish and the largest could well be longer than you are tall!
-With the flexibility of using launches at Chinook and Deep River we can get to the hot spots with a minimum amount of running time.

 Buoy 10 - Astoria-Megler Columbia River Salmon Fishing

-August marks a return to concentrating on salmon fishing in the lower Columbia with Chinook (King) and Coho (Silver) salmon being the targeted species.
+August marks a return to concentrating on salmon fishing in the Columbia with Chinook (King) and Coho (Silver) salmon being the targeted species.
 Fishing predominantly out of the Port of Chinook, Sidewinder Charters will fish where the fish are, whether that is running out to Marine Area 1 in the Pacific Ocean or staying inside the Columbia River for the Buoy 10 fishery.
 With a typical Columbia River Fall Chinook salmon weighing 25 pounds with a shot at a mint bright 40+ pound fish you can begin to understand why so many knowledgeable anglers plan their summer vacations around this fishery.
 Feisty Coho salmon averaging 8-10 pounds add variety.

 Tillamook Bay Salmon Fishing

 Just when the Columbia River Chinook run begins to wind down the Fall King run at Tillamook Bay is just getting started.
 Fishing from mid-September into October out of Garibaldi near the mouth of Tillamook Bay initial angling efforts focus on the 'Jaws' either outside the jetties in the Pacific Ocean in the Tillamook Bay Bubble Fishery or just inside the Bay.
 As the season progresses we will follow the fish inside.
 We concentrate our efforts on the abundant Chinook Salmon which average 25-30 pounds.
-As with the Lower Columbia King fishery, there are enough large Chinook around that a 50 pound fish is not out of the question and catching the fish just in from the ocean assures they are top quality.
+As with the Columbia River King fishery, there are enough large Chinook around that a 50 pound fish is not out of the question and catching the fish just in from the ocean assures they are top quality.

-For additional information about Tillamook Bay Salmon Fishing please click here.
+Additional information about Tillamook Bay Salmon Fishing

 Spring Chinook Sturgeon Columbia Fall Salmon Tillamook Bay Fall Salmon

-To book a trip or for further information please call: (360) 880-8000 (mobile) or (360) 740-7888 (office)
+To book a trip or for further information please call (360) 880-8000 (mobile) or (360) 740-7888 (office) or e-mail sidewindercharters@hotmail.com

 For comments about this web site, to arrange for your own site design, or to meet your photography needs please send mail to troutstreaming@gmail.com

-Copyright © 2007 Sidewinder Charters Washington Oregon Coastal Sport Fishing and Troutstreaming Outdoor and Sports Media
+Copyright © 2012 Sidewinder Charters Washington Oregon Coastal Sport Fishing and Troutstreaming Outdoor and Sports Media

-Last modified: 02/06/07
+Last modified: 03/10/12